Gloria J. Gugeler

 Those thankful for sharing in Gloria’s life include 2 children and their spouses – James and Rebecca Gugeler of Springville, IA and Joan and Alan Stambaugh of Wichita, KS., deceased son, Thomas’ widow, Tressia and Paul Cain of Plano, TX; 10 grandchildren, Christopher (Rebecca) Gugeler, Molly (John) McKune, Alissa (Jefferson) Hunt, Jamie (Spencer) Jardine, Amber (Austin) Rounds, Danielle (Cory) Sessions, Heather (John) Schliemann, Matthew Stambaugh, Sarah (Kyle) Neufeld, and Nathan Stambaugh; and 27 great-grandchildren.

-Preceding Gloria in death were her parents, 3 siblings, Dorothy, Donald, and John Ginger, and son Thomas Gugeler.
+Preceding Gloria in death were her parents, 3 siblings, Dorothy, Donald, and John